johannesrauch/OctoAPI/README.md

 Coming soon

 ## Annotation
-If you want to use the OctoPrint API at its full extent, the official documentation (http://docs.octoprint.org/en/master/api/general.html) is very helpful.
-You may also have to write your own script or modificate mine for your purposes.
+If you want to use the OctoPrint API at its full extent, the official OctoPrint documentation (http://docs.octoprint.org/en/master/api/general.html) is very helpful.
+Although this script provides nearly every function of the API, for your purposes, you may have to modify mine or write your own.